-Now think about what you wrote on your paper - focus your attention on that thought you identified as activating your addict self and taking you from your Spiritual path.
+Now think about what you wrote on your paper - focus your attention on that thought related to HIV that you identified as activating your addict self and taking you from your Spiritual path.

 Think that thought over and over again in your mind.